microsoft/CNTK/bindings/python/doc/setup.rst

   -  GPU:
      https://cntk.ai/pippackages/gpu/cntk-2.0a4-cp34-cp34m-win\_amd64.whl
 -  Run: ``.\install.ps1 -Execute -cntkWhl [Location of the Whl file]``
+-  Note: at a later time, if you need to re-install the same or a different wheel package, please run: ``.\install.ps1 -Execute -ForceWheelUpdate [Location of the Whl file]``

 **Step 3**: Run Python setup

 Open a windows command window or an anaconda command window - Run: